Shirou Emiya: Video games and CD dramas

 In the role-playing game Fate/Grand Order, Shirou appears as a "pseudo" Servant under the name Senji Muramasa (千子村正), a spirit that wonders about his vessel's persona.
 Muramasa wields demonic swords, including Tsumugari Muramasa (都牟刈村正) and Myoujingiri Muramasa (明神切村正), but is not certain about their success.
 This incarnation of Shirou reappears in the manga adaptation by Wataru Rei.

+Shirou also appears in the Fate/Extra timeline of the Fate franchise; he is one of the few playable Servants in this game as well as its sequel, Fate/Extra CCC.
+There, Shirou's future personas Archer originate from his future, adult No Name (無銘, mumei) persona, rather than visual novel protagonist.

 Shirou appears in the fighting games Fate/unlimited codes, and Fate/tiger colosseum.
 Besides Type-Moon's works and adaptations, Shirou also appears in the video game Divine Gate.
 He is also present alongside Rin as a playable character in the side game Capsule Servant, as well as in the mobile phone game Hortensia Saga to promote the anime adaptations.
 A character CD focused on Shirou was released in 2007.
 A drama CD exploring Shirou's life with Kiritsugu and Fujimura as he deals with his trauma resulting from the fire and Kiritsugu's tutelage in basic magic was released.
 In promoting the animated adaptations of the routes, Shirou was added to the games Summons Board, Red Stone, and Puzzle & Dragons.

+Shirou (as Archer) also appears in Honkai: Star Rail as 5-star Quantum character following the Path of the Hunt, alongside special event “Sweet Dreams and the Holy Grail”.